-NCM can earn up to 51% interest in the Project by making a one-time US\$500,000 cash payment (received) to the Company at the start of the earn-in period and by spending US\$8.5 million in exploration over four years.
+NCM can earn up to 51% interest in the project by making a one-time US\$500,000 cash payment (received) to the Company at the start of the earn-in period and by spending US\$8.5 million in exploration over four years.

-NCM can earn in stages up to a 75% interest in the property by delivering a positive PEA and a BFS (total expenditure capped at US\$100 million after the completion of the PEA stage) and by making US\$1.3 million cash payments to the Company within the four years after earning the 51% interest.
+NCM can earn in stages up to a 75% interest in the property by delivering a positive preliminary economic assessment ("PEA") and a bankable feasibility study ("BFS") (total expenditure capped at US\$100 million after the completion of the PEA stage) and by making US\$1.3 million cash payments to the Company within the four years after earning the 51% interest.